tiry/nuxeo-helm-chart/README.md

     - `<tenant>-` prefix for Elasticsearch indexes
     - `<tenant>-` prefix for Kafka topic

+The assumtion is that the Shared Storage is deployed first and then the Nuxeo tenants are deployed.

 ### Tenant deployment

 Each tenant is the deployment of a new namespace containing Nuxeo pods.

 The Nuxeo pods are running a custom Nuxeo image that contains the tenant specific set of packages and configuration.
+Here, in the provided examples, all tenants run basically the same image and simply have a different `tenantId` but nothing prevent to change the deployed image in the `tennants/*-values.yaml`.

 Currently, the service account used by the Nuxeo tenant to access the Storage Services is expected to have the rights to creaate DB, and indexes.